isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 Good track record of performance in relevant Sports CCA or relevant external competition\\\*.

 Applicants should:
-- have represented in zonal or national competitions
+- have represented in zonal or national competitions.
 - be a member of Junior Sports Academy (JSA) or school team.

 Primary 6 students who do not have relevant experience in school CCA or did not participate in any sporting competitions but demonstrate talent in sports or a keen interest in relevant sports will also be considered.
 Example: Active participation in relevant organised activities outside school such as Active SG Sports Academy, Junior Sports Academy etc.